-Poor work performance could include repeatedly missing deadlines, failing to meet goals, failing to successfully complete a performance improvement plan (PIP), and many other work performance issues.
+Poor work performance could include repeatedly missing deadlines, failing to meet goals, failing to complete a performance improvement plan (PIP), and many other work performance issues.
 In certain circumstances, however, an employee’s performance could be so poor and disruptive that it requires immediate termination.
 It is a fireable offense for an employee to perform poorly at work because it represents an inability to handle the responsibilities of the role.

 Insubordination occurs when an employee disregards a manager’s instructions.
 While not always grounds for immediate termination, it certainly is grounds for disciplinary action.
 This may include a written warning, suspension, or even termination.

 When a manager disciplines an employee for insubordination, the conversation can quickly become tense.
 Managers with stellar people management skills should be able to direct the conversation toward improving the employee’s behavior.
-If insubordination occurs frequently or disrupts company operations, it may become cause for termination.
+If it occurs frequently or disrupts company operations, it may become cause for termination.

 Some employees may abuse company policy and take time off when it’s not approved in advance, faking an illness, or simply not coming to work.
 A single incident might not result in termination, but repeated documented offenses can be grounds for termination.

-7. Violating Company Policies
+4. Violating Company Policies

 Your small business took great care to create policies that align with your company values and ensure that your employees give you efficient and productive work.
 Part of that includes treating colleagues with respect and adhering to your company standards.
 When an employee violates your company policies, it puts your business and your company values at risk.

 Some company policies are required because of industry and governmental regulations.
 In the construction industry, for example, companies might require employees to wear steel-toed shoes.
-If an employee violates this policy, it could result in discipline not because the company is looking for a reason to terminate an employee, but because the employee is ignoring safety regulations.
+If an employee violates this policy, it could result in disciplinary action—not because the company is looking for a reason to terminate an employee, but because the employee is ignoring safety regulations.
 If the employee continues to violate the policy and the company has documented the repeated violation, it may have legitimate grounds for termination.

 If your company has a social media policy, it should prohibit employees from disparaging the company or other employees and from releasing confidential information.
 If an employee violates this policy, you are well within your rights to terminate them.

-13. Workplace Violence
+10. Workplace Violence

 Violence at work makes for an especially dangerous situation.
 Inevitably, we will disagree with our colleagues.
 A passionate conversation, however, differs greatly from screaming, yelling, or physical violence.